 Our aim is to establish a Resource Center to contribute expertise and technology to the research programs and other users.
 The Resource Center will be open to industry on a commercial basis, providing access to facilities that are unattainable for small/medium sized companies.
 We are enthusiastically supported by the public health and biotech-pharma business sectors, making us confident that this strategy will generate a new research arena for the benefit of Swedish industry.

 LP3: A Protein-Production Platform at Lund University

 LP3 is in operation from February 2012

 LP3 is a new Lund University trans-faculty facility for protein expression, production and isolation.
 The platform is integrated with research training and development of skills in production, purification and experimental analysis of proteins.
 Establishment of the facility was initiated by the MoReLife network.
 The facility is in operation from February 2012 with financial support from the Vice Chancellor of Lund University, MoReLife (in turn financed by the Medical faculty), LUDC/EXODIAB, CMPS and the Department of Biology.

-LP3 will provide protein overexpression and purification services to life scientists in the region.
-This will enable more scientists to bring their research to the molecular/structural regime, thus making the coming MAX-IV and ESS developments more accessible to our researchers in the medical/biochemical/biological sphere.
+LP3 provides protein overexpression and purification services to life scientists in the region.
+This will enable more scientists to bring their research to the molecular/structural regime, thus making the coming MAX IV and ESS developments more accessible to our researchers in the medical/biochemical/biological sphere.

 The facility will utilize and add to the outstanding competence and infrastructure available at Lund University, in its Faculties of Medicine, Science, and Engineering together with MAX-lab.